msande84/msande84.github.io/docs/07-Code/code.md

 ---

 ## Overview
 Here is my code for the microcontroller.
+What my code does is send a clock signal to the shift register, it then reads the bits of the shift register.
+If it reads that the shift register detected a button pressed, it sends out the unlock signal.

 ```
 #include "mcc_generated_files/system/system.h"